In-mortals, Ep. 1

-Sarah’s worry broke through my wonder.
+My nurses worry broke through my wonder.
 “Are you uncomfortable?
 Is something wrong?”
 She was next to the bed, my hand clasped in both of hers.
-A light flashed in the corner of my vision.
+An alert light flashed in the corner of my vision.
 Evan would be there shortly.
 No doubt Wilson wouldn’t be far behind.
 He kept a close eye on the emergency call line.

 “Did I black out?”
 I asked instead.
 It was a good excuse that I juiced for all its worth.

 Evan blew into the room.
 For a moment it appeared as if he were wearing strange clothing reminiscent of ancient lore or even a few modern-day fairy tales.
-The clothing was gone as quickly as it came, his skin no longer carrying the slight green undertone it had borne a moment before.
+His strange clothing was gone as quickly as it had appeared, replaced once more by his usual button up shirt and black pants.
+His skin no longer carrying the slight green undertone it had borne a moment before.
 Weird.
 Must have been some leftover vision-voodoo.